Charloon/Reinforcement_learning_for_trading_v1.0/README.md

 ## Description

 The present code is built around two main components:
 - A custom environment for trading using the Gym framework from Open AI.
+The environment is responsible to receive update the account balance when it receives an action, sends back observations (like information about the price action and status of the account), and a reward.
-- A RL model from the Stable Baseline 3 library, also from Open AI.
+- A RL model (agent) from the Stable Baseline 3 library, also from Open AI.
+In the present implementation, it is a recurrent PPO, which is a kind Actor-Critic algorithm that uses one LSTM network to predict the newt best action (actor) and a second to evaluate the value of actions in specific context.

 ![A2C_animation3](https://user-images.githubusercontent.com/55462061/231509301-3a6ef1cc-81ec-43d2-9de2-d4be84b1a6f8.gif)

+The code also include two types of parameter tuning with the Optuna library:
+- For the parameter of the agent.
+- For the parameter of the environment and weigths of the reward function.
+The metrics for the tuning comes from the application to the agent to validation data.

+Below are examples of the performance of the model trained in AAPL stock data on both the training and validation dataset.

 ![image](https://user-images.githubusercontent.com/55462061/231503942-239bedd3-2907-4fac-b678-4b83826668be.png)